sdnrcvk/sdnrcvk/README.md

 ###

 <p align="left">I'm Sedanur.
-I am studying Computer Engineering and I am interested in web projects.
-By sharing my prominent projects on my profile, I would like to show which technologies I am working on and how I have developed myself.</p>
+I just graduated from Computer Engineering.
+I am interested in web projects.
+By sharing my prominent projects on my profile, I would like to show which technologies I am working on and how I have developed myself..</p>

 ###